brian14708/wh-briefings/statements-releases/2021-07/2021-07-02-statement-of-president-joe-biden-on-the-results-of-the-independent-review-commission-on-military-sexual-assault.md

 modified_time: 2021-07-02 11:08:24-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/07/02/statement-of-president-joe-biden-on-the-results-of-the-independent-review-commission-on-military-sexual-assault/
 published_time: 2021-07-02 11:08:23-04:00
-title: Statement of President Joe Biden on the Results of the Independent Review Commission on Military Sexual Assault
+title: "Statement of President Joe\_Biden on the Results of the Independent Review\
+  \ Commission on Military Sexual\_Assault"
 ---

 I strongly support Secretary Austin’s announcement that he is accepting